chpc-tech-eval/scc/tutorial1/README.md

 HPL is a crucial tool in the HPC community for benchmarking and comparing the performance of supercomputing systems.
 The benchmark is a software package designed to solve a dense system of linear equations using double-precision floating-point arithmetic.
 It is commonly used to measure the performance of supercomputers, providing a standardized way to assess their computational power.

-You will now install and run HPL on your head node.
+You will now install and run HPL on your **head node**.

+> [!WARNING]
+> You are advised to skip this section if you have fallen behind the pace recommended by the course coordinators.
+Skipping this section will *NOT* stop you from completing the remainder of the tutorials.
+You will be repeating this exercise during tutorial 3.
+>
+> However, familiarizing yourselves with this material now, will make things easier for you and your team in the subsequent tutorials and their respective sections.

 1. Update the system and install dependencies
    You are going to be installing tools that will allow you to compile applications using the `make` command.
 You will also be installing a maths library to compute matrix multiplications, and an `mpi` library for communication between processes, in this case mapped to CPU cores.